-With Premium SSD v2 disks, you can individually set the capacity, throughput, and IOPS of a disk based on your workload needs, providing you more flexibility and reduced costs.
-Each of these values determine the cost of your disk.
+With Premium SSD v2 disks, you can individually set the capacity, throughput, and IOPS of a disk based on your workload needs, providing you with more flexibility and reduced costs.
+Each of these values determines the cost of your disk.

 Premium SSD v2 capacities

 Premium SSD v2 capacities range from 1 GiB to 64 TiBs, in 1-GiB increments.
 You're billed on a per GiB ratio, see the pricing page for details.

 Premium SSD v2 offers up to 32 TiBs per region per subscription by default, but supports higher capacity by request.
 To request an increase in capacity, request a quota increase or contact Azure Support.